 Head-on collisions, also known as frontal collisions, are a type of accident that occurs when two vehicles driving in opposite directions collide with one another.
 Head-on collisions can also refer to accidents in which a driver strikes a stationary object, such as a pole, tree, or barrier head-on.

-Head-on collisions have one of the highest fatality rates when it comes to car accidents.
+Head-on collisions have one of the highest fatality rates in car accidents.
 The Insurance Institute for Highway Safety reported that 57% of occupants in the front seat of a vehicle during a head-on collision were killed in 2019.
 A majority of head-on collisions happen on rural roads.

 The force of impact from a head-on collision destroys the vehicle’s front, and depending on the speed at which the vehicles were traveling, can lead to serious injuries for both drivers and passengers in the front seat.
 Shrapnel and glass often fly everywhere as the windshield is shattered, and the front end of the car can be pushed into the driver’s and passenger’s leg space, causing them to become trapped.